Carolinas a Hot Bed for Human Trafficking: How to Recognize the Signs of a Victim

 What Makes Cabarrus County Great: Present Age Ministries

 Present Age Ministries stands as a beacon of hope and resilience, embodying the qualities that make Cabarrus County a remarkable place to live, work, and play.
-Headquartered at 280 Concord Parkway South in Concord, North Carolina, this nonprofit organization is committed to confronting the harrowing realities of sexual abuse, exploitation, and trafficking of teen girls.
+Headquartered at PO Box 700, Harrisburg NC 28075 in Concord, North Carolina, this nonprofit organization is committed to confronting the harrowing realities of sexual abuse, exploitation, and trafficking of teen girls.
 By equipping our communities with prevention strategies, awareness campaigns, and holistic survivor care, Present Age Ministries strengthens the county’s fabric with a profound sense of purpose and compassion.

 Read more “What Makes Cabarrus County Great: Present Age Ministries”